What Is CBD?

 Why is my olive oil cloudy?

 There are two reasons why your olive oil may be cloudy.
 One, we use unfiltered extra virgin olive oil which results in pulp and olive particles being present in the oil.
-Second, cold temperature will result in clear olive oil appearing cloudy.
-If the cloudiness is the result of reason # 2, it will clear up at room temperature in about 48 hours.
+Two, cold temperature will result in clear olive oil appearing cloudy.
+If the cloudiness is the result of reason #2, it will clear up at room temperature in about 48 hours.

 What does cold-pressed mean?